 Established In: 1949

 The Fraunhofer Society is an organization of a total of 69 premier German Institutes situated all across Germany.
-The institution specializes in various fields of applied science.
+The institution specializes in various fields of applied science, including information and communication technology, energy and environment, microelectronics and photonics, and materials science.

 Since 2012, one year after the “Google Brain” was introduced, Google has acquired several AI and Deep-learning startups, such as DNNresearch, DEEPMIND, and dialog flow, to streamline their ongoing research programs.

-As the largest tech firms, Google’s goal is to rapidly innovate to benefit society by collecting the information and make it accessible to customers.
-But unlike most other companies, where research and development are two different things, Google has chosen what they called a hybrid approach.
+As the largest tech firm, Google’s goal is to rapidly innovate to benefit society by collecting information and making it accessible to customers.
+But unlike most other companies, where research and development are two different things, Google has chosen what they call a hybrid approach.

-Over the years, the “Google Brain” team has been able to achieve a substantial amount of success in the fields of security and cryptography, language translation, and robotics.
-Currently, this technology is used in multiple Google platforms such as Android’s voice recognition, G+ photo search, and video recommendations on YouTube.
+Over the years, the “Google Brain” team has achieved significant success in various domains, including security and cryptography, language translation, and robotics.
+Presently, this technology is integrated into several Google platforms, such as powering Android’s voice recognition, enhancing search results, and providing video recommendations on YouTube.

 9. LIGO